sdmoradi/kube-vagrant/README.md

 # kube-vagrant
 ![Kubernetes Logo](https://raw.githubusercontent.com/kubernetes-sigs/kubespray/master/docs/img/kubernetes-logo.png)

-deploy kubernetes multi master ha cluster with Vagrant and virtualbox and using ceph as storage class (ceph rook) after that deploy ha cluster mariadb with galera in ceph storage class and monitor that by prometheus and grafana all step is automated.
+Deploy kubernetes multi master ha cluster with Vagrant and virtualbox and using ceph as storage class (ceph rook) after that deploy ha cluster mariadb with galera in ceph storage class and monitor that by prometheus and grafana all steps is automated.
-In this scenario we have 3 node with 6 core CPU and 12 Gi RAM.
+In this scenario we have 3 nodes with 6 core CPU and 12 Gi RAM.

 ## Requirements